 Take the road less traveled

-Tavistock, Marazion, and Bath are not places most tours travel to, and were nothing like we imagined.
+Tavistock, Marazion, and Bath are not usual Great Britain sights, and were nothing like we imagined.
 I toured around the town where my grandmother was born, and we got happily lost trying to find the house she grew up in.
 With only an old picture to identify it, we stopped at various residences and talked to locals.
 While we never found the actual house, talking to all sorts of people was an adventure in itself.
 We drank beer and wine in a quiet little pub in the town of Bath, and then walked a whole ten minutes down old, quiet streets back to our AirB&B. We stumbled upon rundown ruins of some sort in the middle of Cornwall, and explored them without anyone else around, shrouded in a mysterious fog and forgetting the rain around us.

 Our days were filled with a lot more than just crazy food, mortifying encounters, and getting lost.
 We relaxed in a spa created in the style of the old Roman baths and we trekked to a castle located on an island.
 Those moments were amazing, but it’s the moments you don’t plan for that are the ones you look back on the most fondly.
 These are the moments that make for the best kind of travel: truthful travel.